dki-lab/covid19-classification/README.md

 You can find a version compatible with the Hedwig library `train.tsv` and a raw version  `LitCovid.train.csv` which includes PMIDs for each article.

-We have also included a script to download the most up to date version of the LitCovid dataset by running the following commands:
+We have also included a script to download the most up-to-date version of the LitCovid dataset by running the following commands:

 ```bash
 cd scripts